RoboJackets/robocup-firmware/README.md

 Contains the Verilog code to be programmed to the FPGA for motor control.
 Details on the architecture of the FPGA firmware code can be found [here](doc/FPGA.md)

 ## Setup
 Below is a quick guide to getting this RoboCup project setup to build on your computer.
 If you are a robocup member planning on developing both mtrain and robocup firmware it is highly recommended that you  follow the Firmware [Getting Started](doc/GettingStarted.md) page.
 This project only provides directions for installing on Ubuntu Linux, Windows Subsystem for Linux (WSL), and macOS.

-1) Install WSL (Skip to step 2 if using MacOS or Ubuntu)
+1) Install WSL (Skip to Step 2 if using MacOS or Ubuntu)

 Follow the steps outlined here: https://docs.microsoft.com/en-us/windows/wsl/install Essentially, you'll open PowerShell as Administrator and type: